GitUser219/AutomationToolbox/README.md

 7. Click Select the file destination and choose where you would like to save the output
 8. Click Generate the file and Report.xlsx will be created in the file destination that you chose

-### Prerequisites

-The Automation Toolbox.exe requires a minimum Java Runtime Environment version of 1.8.0.
-If you do not have this installed, click [here](https://java.com/en/) to install it.

 ### Built With

 * [Eclipse](https://www.eclipse.org) - An integrated development environment (the most widely used Java IDE)